Alfredredbird/tookie-osint/SECURITY.md

 ## Reporting a Vulnerability
-Kindly Make Sure You Download A Oficial Copy Of Alfred From Our Site Because We Cannot Check Other Repos For Malware.
+Kindly Make Sure You Download A Oficial Copy Of tookie-osint From Our Site Because We Cannot Check Other Repos For Malware.

-If You Have A Problem, Please Make A Issue At https://github.com/Alfredredbird/alfred/issues Or Reach Out To Us With The Provided Contact Info.
+If You Have A Problem, Please Make A Issue At https://github.com/tookie-osintredbird/tookie-osint/issues Or Reach Out To Us With The Provided Contact Info.
 Thanks For Your Time And Apriciation.